multitaskstochasticinterpolant/Code-Multitask-Stochastic-Interpolants/README.md

 ### $\varphi^4$ model of spins

 The $\varphi^4$ model stem from statistical field theory, similar to the spin model but where the field can take continuous values on the nodes of a discrete lattice $\Lambda$.
 An challenge of paramount importance in physics is the computation of expectation over all field's configuration.
 The probability of measuring a given field configuration with energy $E$ is given by Boltzmann distribution: $p(E)=Z^{-1}e^{-\beta E}$.
-Unfortunately, in the high-dimensional setting and near phase transition, sampling a configuration is computationnaly very challenging, it can introduce bias or is very time consuming.
+Unfortunately, in the high-dimensional setting and near phase transition, sampling a configuration is computationally very challenging, it can introduce bias or is very time consuming.
 In this context, inpainting and posterior sampling can be of great help.

 Inpainting enables you to sample a configuration close to the one at hand by masking some nodes of the discrete.
 This is ideal for sampling new lattices conditioned on the values of the unmasked nodes.